benchlab/Kepler/README.md

 ## What Purpose Will Kepler Serve?
 Kepler's sole job is to create UIDs for anything across the Bench Network, from [Neutron](https://github.com/benchlab/neutron)-based decentralized networks (RootChains, SideChains and dappChains), [Aero](https://github.com/benchlab/aero) Objects (Files, Data and Media), [Nova](https://github.com/benchlab/nova) Compute Nodes (Bench Computers), dApps, hardware resources from [Nova](https://github.com/benchlab/nova) Compute Nodes (Bench Computers), BenchWallet addresses and users within the Bench network.
 Anything and everything on the Bench Network, can be identified and truly brings together a network that will never be controlled by a single entity.

+## Kepler UID Structure & Attributes
+Every Kepler UID has its own set of attributes, which make it easy on Kepler when deciphering what a UID was created for, what type of Kepler UID it is, who created the Kepler UID, [Quarantine](https://github.com/benchlab/quarantine)-based data arrays that help with associating data that is related to the UID, for example an Object UID for a file will have a file location or location(s) on the Bench Network inside these data-arrays.
+We call these data-arrays `klobs`.
+A `uni_key` is the last but sometimes the most important attribute within the Kepler UID structure, especially for Kepler UIDs for objects, where the `uni_key` is used as a verification mechanism for users wanting to access the object, and users wanting access would have to verify their `sec_key` that is required to match the `uni_key` stored with the Kepler Object UID, in order for the user to access that object or any user to access the object.
+Although, Kepler UID `types` allow for Kepler UIDs that represent objects, to be made public, where key authentication for accessing the data isn't needed.
+Below are the structures and attributes for Kepler Object UIDs and Kepler Account UIDs.
+Although these are the only examples shown, there are other types of Kepler UIDs used within the network.

+### Kepler Object UID Attributes
+***Attributes:*** <br>
+**Key:** `uuid`: an RFC4122-compliant UUID used for identifying a Bench Network object. <br>
+`account_uuid`: account UUID that created the Object UUID for a Bench Network object. <br>
+`type`: the type of Object UUID. <br>
+`klob`: klobs are data related to the UUID.
+This could be the location of a file or more.
+Klob has its own structure.<br>
+`uni_key`: universal (public) key that is generated along with the Kepler Object UUID. <br>

+### Kepler Account UID Attributes
+***Attributes:*** <br>
+**Key:** `uuid`: an RFC4122-compliant UUID used for identifying a Bench Network for correlating to an `account_uuid`. <br>
+`account_uuid`: an RFC4122-compliant account UUID used as an identity across the entire Bench Network. <br>
+`wallet_addr`: wallet address associated with the account_uuid.
+Every account UUID has a wallet address as well <br>
+`uni_key`: universal (public) key that is generated along with the Kepler Account UUID. <br>
+`sec_key`: secret (private) key that is generated along with the Kepler UUID. <br>
+`klob`: klobs are data related to the Account UUID.
+This could be the benOS-related node that the Account UUID was generated from.
+Klob-based data generated with Account UUIDs can differ, depending on the circumstances surrounding the generation of the Account UUID. <br>

+## Kepler-CLI
+[Kepler-CLI](https://github.com/benchlab/kepler-cli) is the command line tool which interacts with the Kepler network identity service to initialize and update data within the Kepler network identity service.

+### Kepler-CLI Usage

 # What Is benOS
 [benOS](https://github.com/benchlab/benos) is a decentralized operating system, originally based on Linux, uses some design strategies from [RedoxOS](https://github.com/redox-os) and even some design concepts from [OpenStack](https://github.com/openstack), [Ethereum](https://github.com/ethereum/go-ethereum) and [EOS](https://github.com/eosio).
 Although we utilize some of their design strategies, benOS is completely custom from a codebase perspective.